 During marketing, there have been rare reports of mild, moderate and severe (some fatal) postoperative hepatic dysfunction and hepatitis.

-There have been rare post-marketing reports of hepatic failure and hepatic necrosis associated with the use of potent volatile anesthetic agents, including Isoflurane USP.
-Due to the spontaneous nature of these reports, the actual incidence and relationship of Isoflurane USP to these events cannot be established with certainty.
+The following adverse events have been identified during post-approval use of Isoflurane, USP.
+Due to the spontaneous nature of these reports, the actual incidence and relationship of Isoflurane, USP to these events cannot be established with certainty.

 DOSAGE & ADMINISTRATION

-Premedication should be selected according to the need of the individual patient, taking into account that secretions are weakly stimulated by Isoflurane, USP, and the heart rate tends to be increased.
+Premedication should be selected according to the need of the individual patient, taking into account that secretions are weakly stimulated by isoflurane, and the heart rate tends to be increased.
 The use of anticholinergic drugs is a matter of choice.